Discover AMAYA Dubai: A culinary masterpiece in the heart of Dubai Mall

 The Perfect Location

-Situated in Dubai Mall, Amaya offers unbeatable accessibility with unmatched views of Dubai’s skyline.
-Its prime location makes it an essential stop for travellers, shoppers, and residents alike, turning any meal into a special occasion.
+Situated in Dubai Mall, Amaya offers unbeatable accessibility with best views of Dubai’s skyline.
+Its prime location makes it an essential stop for travellers, shoppers, and residents alike, turning any visit into the best experience.

+Whether you’re savouring a leisurely breakfast, a productive business lunch, or an evening under the stars, Amaya Dubai promises the best sensory journey that will leave you longing for more.

 Plan Your Visit